jloan/pierce-hacker-submissions/revised-lessons/canvas-upload.md

 ## Submitting Assignments via File Upload

 Depending on your professor's organizational style, assignments can typically be found in a course's Module section or Assignment section.
-Discussion posts are a different type of assignment, and we will address that later on.

 Be sure to always check the rubric before submitting your assignment to understand exactly what is expected.